respoke/web-examples/app/modules/group-messaging/README.md

 }
 ```

-The leave handler is a bit more simplistic.
+The `leave` handler is a bit more simplistic.
 It simply captures the `endpointId` from the event object created by the group, then attempts to remove a matching buddy from the buddies collection.
-If the removal succeeds, an event is fired and the `ui` controller updates the view.
+If the removal succeeds an event is fired and the `ui` controller updates the view.

 ```javascript
 function onGroupLeave(e) {